 Our thoughts are consumed by getting the kids to school, 'imagining' a confrontation with someone at work or worrying about how to make ends meet.

-This series of articles will take you through a process of how to change the way you think so your mind works to your advantage and you are not a slave to your thoughts.
+This series will take you through a process of how to change the way you think so your mind works to your advantage and you are not a slave to your thoughts.

 For example, take a lucky person.
 Are they lucky because they are blessed in some way?
 Well this is possibly one explanation.
 A more pragmatic and scientifically acceptable reason is that they are just good at noticing and spotting the right opportunities at just the right time.